 Top management is one of the key data stakeholders.
 Their support of data management is one of the key success factors in any data management initiative.
 It is not always the case.
-Therefore, data management professionals should work to gain the active involvement of management.
+Therefore, data management professionals should work to gain active involvement of the company’s top management.

 Indicator 4 (Tools): ‘a dedicated budget for data management initiatives’

 Data management will require monetary and staff resources.
 Therefore, a dedicated budget is also a success factor of any data management initiative.

 Benchmarking information is available for each of these indicators.

 Below you will find the benchmarking results for the four above-mentioned indicators (KPIs).
 You can use these four indicators to quickly benchmark the situation in your company against.